GamehoundProductions/blog-entries/blog/build-it-yourself-blog-vuejs.md

 }

 ```
+A list of all the blog posts metadata to be rendered on the client side.

 `id` - is a name of the blog post file that is stored on <a href='https://github.com/GamehoundProductions/blog-entries' target='_blank'>my Github's project</a>.
 Fields like `title`, `subtitle`, `post_date`, `tags` are pieces of metadata to be used on the page for the post preview or search queries.
 Some other fields like `uuid` or `tags` I might not use right away, but they could be useful later on - so added them just in case.

-Making an `http` request to the `raw.githubusercontent.com/[...]` path of this file, will return its content as a `JSON` object in the response:
+Making an `http` request to the [`raw.githubusercontent.com/[...]`](https://raw.githubusercontent.com/GamehoundProductions/blog-entries/blog/blog/entries.json) path of this file, will return its content as a `JSON` object in the response:

 ```typescript
 getBlogEntries(): void {